Let this be written for a future generation,

 “The LORD looked down from his sanctuary on high,

 and release those condemned to death.” — Psalm 102:18–20

 On May 2, Jews in Israel and around the world marked Yom HaShoah, Holocaust Remembrance Day, honoring the six million Jews murdered at the hands of Nazi Germany.
-Throughout this week, I will share timeless reflections from my father, Rabbi Yechiel Eckstein, on the importance for Christians and Jews to never forget and to continue the fight against anti-Semitism and persecution wherever it exists. — Yael Eckstein, Fellowship President,
+Throughout this week, I will share reflections from my father, the late Rabbi Yechiel Eckstein, on the importance for Christians and Jews to never forget and to continue the fight against anti-Semitism and persecution wherever it exists. — Yael Eckstein, Fellowship President,

 It’s human nature to avoid talking about unpleasant topics.
 The more serious the topic, the more uncomfortable we feel in discussing it.
 When it comes to something as horrific as the Holocaust, we often are at a loss as to how to treat such an overwhelming and sensitive topic.

 Indeed, there are those who invoke the Holocaust too frequently and those who do not talk of it enough; those who speak of it appropriately, and those who do so insensitively; those who wish to forget about the past and those who seek to learn from it; those who use the Holocaust to their own advantage, and those who are humbled by its magnitude.

 When it comes to the Holocaust, it is essential that we never forget.
 All Jews today consider themselves as Holocaust survivors since Hitler’s plan was genocidal — to eradicate the entire Jewish nation.
 All Jews bear an awesome responsibility of telling the story of that painful and dark time in our history.
 We cannot allow history to repeat itself simply because we failed to convey the horrors to future generations.
 That’s why the stories of eyewitnesses are so important.